upperlinecode/effect-hook-lab/README.md

 - **Styling** - Update the styling to be even closer to the actual jeopardy game - we leave this up to your creativity!
 - **Responsiveness** - Update the styling to ensure the game is responsive on all standard screen sizes
 - **Data Cleaning** - Some clues have images that are not included, rendering the clues useless.
-Others have `<i>` tags, and still others have parenthtical annotations.
+Others have `<i>` tags, and still others have parenthetical annotations.
 All of these make the questions difficult to answer in this format.
 Implement advanced data cleaning to handle these exceptions.
 We've given you a starter cleaning function called `cleanAnswer` in the `utils.js` file.
 Consider using:
   - Regex
   - Fuzzy string matching algorithms/libraries
 - **One at a Time** - Currently, it is possible to open more than one clue at a time.
 Fix this bug so that only one clue can be open at any one time!